plone/plone.app.vocabularies/README.rst

 ------

 ``plone.app.vocabularies.ImagesScales``
-   All image scales which are avaiable on Plone site.
+   All image scales which are available on Plone site.

 API/ Tools